 READ ALSO: Ama Ata Aidoo Net Worth

 Sylvester moved to London for his studies at the university.
 She was not happy with her marriage.
 Her husband was opposed to her profession.
-Her husband burned her 1st book name Second-Class Citizen in the year of 1974.
+Her husband burned her 1st book named Second-Class Citizen in the year of 1974.
 Buchi’s book name The Bride Price was published in the year of 1976.

 She got separated from her husband just when she was pregnant.
 Buchi got her B.Sc degree from the University of London in the year of 1972.
-She also got a Ph.D. degree from University in the year of 1991.
+She also got a Ph.D. degree from a University in the year of 1991.

 Buchi also got experience of work in Camden, North London.
 She also worked on the publishing of her novels.
 Her new novels name such as The Joys of Motherhood, The Slave Girl, Destination Biafra, and The Bride Price.

 Buchi visited many universities regarding her profession.
 She also visited an English professor at the University of Calabar, Nigeria from the year 1980-1981.
 Buchi Emecheta built a publishing company name Ogwugwu Afor along with her son in 1982-1983.
 She also worked with many literary and cultural organizations.